thoth-station/dependency-monkey/README.md

 This section details what the attributes of a Validation mean.

-# Valiation
+# Validation

-The state of each Valiation is stored with it's corresponding Kubernetes Job.
+The state of each Validation is stored with it's corresponding Kubernetes Job.
 Validation results will be available for a certain amount of time (data retention period).

 ## Phases